archivine/hyprctl-web/README.md

 # hyprctl-web
-my personal hyprctl webserver that i use to communicate with my pc through my mobile phone lol
+my personal local webserver that i use to control my pc with my mobile phone using hyprctl lol